awsdocs/incident-manager-user-guide/doc_source/security-best-practices.md

 **Related content**
 [Security best practices for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/security-best-practices.html)

-## Incident Manager detective security best practices<a name="security-best-practices-detect"></a>
+## Detective security best practices for Incident Manager<a name="security-best-practices-detect"></a>

 **Identify and audit all your Incident Manager resources**
 Identification of your IT assets is a crucial aspect of governance and security\.
 Identify your Systems Manager resources to assess their security posture and take action on potential areas of weakness\.
 Create resource groups for your Incident Manager resources\.
 For more information, see [What Is AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html)

 **Use AWS CloudTrail**
 AWS CloudTrail provides a record of actions taken by a user, role, or an AWS service in Incident Manager\.
 Using the information collected by AWS CloudTrail, you can determine the request that was made to Incident Manager, the IP address from which the request was made, who made the request, when it was made, and additional details\.
-For more information, see [Logging AWS Systems Manager Incident Manager API calls using AWS CloudTrail](logging-using-cloudtrail.md)\.
+For more information, see [Logging Incident Manager API calls using AWS CloudTrail](logging-using-cloudtrail.md)\.

 **Monitor AWS security advisories**
 Regularly check security advisories posted in Trusted Advisor for your AWS account\.
 You can do this programmatically using [describe\-trusted\-advisor\-checks](https://docs.aws.amazon.com/cli/latest/reference/support/describe-trusted-advisor-checks.html)\.